glaukos78/dxspider_installation_v2/README.md

 This script will allow you to update your DXSpider node to the latest build of the MOJO version.

+This job is based on the great development of the DXSpider installation script by Yiannis Panagou, SV5FRI.

 Before starting the update, a backup of the installation running on your machine will be created.
 It is important that you tell the script the path where DXSpider is installed.